-Once you have added disk space to the data store machine, you can either restart the ArcGIS Data Store service on that machine (if there is only one type of data store installed on the machine), or sign in to the ArcGIS Server Administrator Directory for the hosting server and use the start REST function to restart the tile cache or spatiotemporal big data store machine.
+Once you have added disk space to the data store machine, run the startdatastore.sh tool on that machine if the tile cache or spatiotemporal big data store is the only data store on that machine.
+The tool is in the ArcGIS Data Store installation directory.
+Or you can sign in to the ArcGIS Server Administrator Directory for the hosting server and use the start REST function to restart the tile cache or spatiotemporal big data store machine.

 Changes to ArcGIS Data Store command utilities

 Most of the changes made to command utilities were done to improve administration of all three types of data stores.

 As part of the improvements to clarify and simplify administration of different data store types, new options were added to the unregisterdatastore and removemachine utilities to allow you to specify which type of data store you want to unregister or remove.
 This is useful if you have more than one type of data store installed on the same machine—you can unregister, for example, the tile cache data store without unregistering the relational data store.
 Similarly, you can remove one spatiotemporal big data store machine without affecting any other data stores.

 Since you can now create a backup of all data store types, the listbackups utility can return information on backups made for each type of data store.